 The niceties and nuances of

-Kapampangan Cuisine at Cabalen Eat All You Can
+Cabalen Eat All You Can

 I have to admit that I am not very familiar with Kapampangan cuisine.
 I only came to appreciate their food when I dined at Cabalen Eat All You Can Eat All You Want at SM City Bacolod.
 I first tried their house specialties like kare-kare, caldereta, and lechon kawali along with the yellow rice.
 Then, of course, there’s tokwa’t baboy, sizzling pork sisig, the grilled stuff, and the dessert.
 I was stuffed, needless to say.